rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 4 Errata.md

 # AZ-801T00 Configuring Windows Server  Hybrid Advanced Service - Module 4 Errata

-If you run into issues pasting into the lab from the instructions - paste into notepad on the VM then into PowerShell<br>
+If you run into issues pasting into the lab from the instructions - open PowerShell ISE paste into PowerShell ISE<br>
+If using PowerShell run the command in PowerShell ISE <br>
+If using the Azure Cloud Shell copy from the PowerShell ISE into the Cloud Shell <br>

 ## Module 04: Implementing Hyper-V Replica and Windows Server Backup